Reyzenello/PromptEngineering/README.md

 # PromptEngineering

-Here are the main techniques that I have gathered reading papers

 Here are my notes which I have gathered meanwhile I have done courses and these are the prompts which I have used mainly:

 Zero-shot Prompting